 Conclusion

-Recognizing the 10 red flags of autism in young children can help parents take early action and provide the right support for their child’s growth and development.
+Recognising the 10 red flags of autism in young children can help parents take early action and provide the right support for their child’s growth and development.
 Families in Ludhiana are becoming increasingly aware of the importance of early diagnosis, therapy, emotional support, and natural developmental care.
 Every child develops differently, but if parents notice multiple warning signs consistently, consulting a qualified professional can make a significant difference in the child’s future progress and quality of life.